hverlin/Quest/README.md

 ---

 ## Preface
-Meta-search client that can connects to various applications and sources.
-It will submit a search queries to all the configured services and aggregate the results.
+*Quest* is meta-search client that can connects to various applications and sources.
+It will submit a search query to all the configured services and aggregate the results.

-You can connect to various applications like JIRA, Confluence, Google Drive, Dropbox paper, Slack... and do one query for all the services.
+You can connect it to various services like JIRA, Confluence, Google Drive, Dropbox paper, Slack...

 ---
 - Settings and credentials are stored encrypted locally.
 The encryption key is stored in your system's keychain.